fatihay53/Employee-Directory/README copy.md

 ## Installation:
     1️⃣ Clone repository to your local ✔
     2️⃣ Run npm packages in (package.json) file ✔
-    3️⃣ Run Npm run seed(seeders folder❗️) to create user to your local mongoDB database ✔ 4️⃣ Run 'Node server' or 'npm start' to start application ✔
+    3️⃣ Run 'npm start' to start application ✔
 ##  Usage:
     1️⃣ After running server ✔
-    2️⃣ Choose a type of exercise that you want to do ✔ 3️⃣ You have to fill atleast type exercise,name of exercise and duration time ❗️
+    2️⃣ It is able see the employee list in table ✔ 3️⃣ Input search bar type name of the employee that you want to see ❗️
-    4️⃣ Save your exercise/workout ✔
-    5️⃣ Be able to see all work by clicking dasboard ✔
+    4️⃣ Base on your search, image,phone,email,and birthdate will be show up ✔ 5️⃣ To be able see all employee list again delete to type in search bar ✔

 ##  License:
     This project is licensed under the MIT license.